 Planning a trip to Maui and want to see tropical fish?
 Find out where to find the best snorkeling in Maui.
 Scroll for all the spots!

-This best snorkeling in Maui post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This best snorkeling in Maui post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Maui is a fun Hawaiian vacation destination because there’s really something for everyone.
 There are fabulous places to eat, incredible beaches, stunning waterfalls, adventurous hikes, awesome luaus, and more!

 One of the most popular things to do in Maui is go snorkeling.

 Getting started can be overwhelming, so I’m outlining the best snorkeling in Maui destinations, where to get your gear, and Maui snorkeling tours you might want to check out.

 Don’t have time to read a bunch of Hawaii blog posts and reviews?
 Here are some of our top picks for visiting Maui.

 Popular Maui Tours/Activities